3 Misconceptions About Instructional Coaching

 If we want equity for learners, isn’t it important that we provide equitable support for educators and school staff?

-To authentically shift the perception of coaching away from a compliance, “gotcha” model to one that prioritizes personalized investment in all public education professionals requires coaching for every person at every level of the system.
+To authentically shift the perception of coaching away from a compliance-based, “gotcha” model to one that prioritizes personalized investment in all public education professionals requires coaching for every person at every level of the system.

 At engage2learn, we are excited about the potential of coaching done well to make our neighborhood public schools the first choice for every family and hope that you will join us in this journey!
 Implementing an exceptional, agile, and cutting-edge coaching system results in an engaging, future-proof learning experience for our youth and an educational ecosystem built on collective efficacy where professionals grow and enhance their practice over time so that everyone thrives.